 Here's a great description of a winter hike on this trail by blogger Amanda Cashin: Rogart Mountain: A Peaceful, Snowy Hike.

-There's so much great hiking within minutes of Sugar Moon Farm.
+There's so much great hiking and snowshoeing within minutes of Sugar Moon Farm.

 Go HERE for trail maps of all the nearby trails: